LineChan/CRI_SummerSchool/README.md

  * Graphical ressources goes in src/images
  * Plain Text,Markdown,Latex, source file goes in doc/raw

+## Why did the project miss some Assets ?

+Because we use some commercial assets ans we can't put it on the git.
+We use Tornado Bandits - Low Poly Dungeon Pack it was about 40$ the time we buy it.

 **Google Doc for the project** https://docs.google.com/document/d/1MWVjfJPq188H3nXS3WQb_I_Q_EddOqtWtyibisU9UtI/edit#